merlins123/TimeCast-AT/nrf_sf_radio/README.md

 payload bytes.
 A receive buffer for the maximum packet requires 253 bytes: one S0 byte, one LENGTH byte, and 251 following bytes.

+The TX helper does not validate the application payload length; callers must keep it at or below 245 bytes.
+The RX helpers do not accept a buffer size and cannot restrict reception to the caller's allocation.
+Use a receive buffer of at least 253 bytes with the current RADIO configuration, as in the examples above, even if the application normally exchanges shorter packets.

 The preamble, four-byte radio access address, and three-byte CRC are handled by the RADIO peripheral and are not part of `NRF_SF_RADIO_HDR_LEN`.